ANYhackerfort/Fergenson_Lab_Backend/README.md

 ## Hacking

 To hack on the code, it is not convenient to re-run `nix build` upon every code change.
-A [devenv](https://devenv.sh/) development shell is provided so you can directly execute `cmake .` and take advantage of CMake's caching features and tooling.
+A [devenv](https://devenv.sh/) development shell is provided so you can directly execute `meson`, `ninja`, and take advantage of incremental compilation.

 Follow the instructions to install `nix` as detailed above, then run